Image

 What is a DUI in Barton County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 lay forth what constitutes the crime of driving under the influence and lays forth the rules Missouri courts must follow to sentence and punish those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Barton County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.
+Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri civil and criminal courts.
+Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving while intoxicated and lays forth the rules for sentencing and punishments for DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+If you have been arrested in Missouri for a DWI, you deserve a DUI attorney near Barton County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.

-You could be arrested for a DWI in Missouri for a number of reasons.
-The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
-While DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI on suspicion of driving a vehicle while impaired by some kind of mind-altering drug.
+A person can be arrested for a DWI in Missouri for a variety of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
+While many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI due to allegedly operating a vehicle while impaired by another intoxicating substance.

-The DWI law in Missouri criminalizes not only drinking and driving, but also driving while impared by psychoactive substances that impair your consciousness or motor skills.
-That means that you can be subject to arrest if a police officer believes that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.
+The DWI law in Missouri criminalizes not only drinking and driving, but also driving while intoxicated by drugs that impair your consciousness or motor skills.
+That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

-If you or a family member have been arrested for driving while intoxicated in Missouri, contact a DUI attorney near you right away.
-Chris Combs of Combs Waterkotte is a reuptable and capable Barton County-based DUI attorney near you, Chris Combs of Combs Waterkotte is dedicated, diligent and sharp.
-When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.
+If you or a family member have been arrested for a DWI in Missouri, reach out to a DUI attorney near you right away.
+Chris Combs of Combs Waterkotte is a skilled Barton County-based DUI attorney near you.
+For a trustworthy DUI attorney near you, call (314) 900-HELP.

-Getting Stopped or Arrested for a DUI in Barton County, MO
+DUI Stops and Arrests in Barton County, MO

 It is critical that you know your rights in the event that you are pulled over for driving intoxicated.
-Speak to an experienced Barton County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you were already subjected to a traffic stop and were arrested for driving drunk or high, our incredible Barton County, MO defense attorneys will protect your rights and freedoms.
+Speak to an experienced Barton County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what to do if an officer ever stops you while you are driving in Missouri.
+And if you have already gone through a traffic stop and were arrested for intoxicated driving, our outstanding Barton County, MO defense law firm will protect your rights and freedoms.

 DUI Traffic Stops in Barton County, MO

-A police officer is not allowed to stop you unless they can identify reasonable suspicion that you are committing the crime of driving while intoxicated satisfy the more stringent burden of probable cause in order to actually place you under arrest for a DWI.
+A police officer is not able to lawfully conduct a traffic stop unless they can identify reasonable suspicion that you are committing the crime of driving while intoxicated meet the more stringent burden of probable cause in order to actually place you under arrest for a DWI.

-If you feel that you were unlawfully stopped or arrested for your Barton County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near Barton County, MO will fight to get the prosecutor to dismiss your case so you can put this behind you and be free.
+If you suspect that you were improperly stopped for or accused of your Barton County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
+If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving intoxicated, turn to a DUI attorney near you in Barton County, MO who will help get the prosecutor to dismiss your case so you can move on with your life.

 Sobriety Tests for DUIs in Barton County, MO

-If a law officer stops you under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are intoxicated.
+If you are pulled over by an officer under suspicion of intoxicated driving, they will want to obtain proof to show that you are intoxicated.
 When it comes to roadside tests used by Barton County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Barton County MO for driving while intoxicated, they often turn to chemical tests to collect evidence that the driver had ingested drugs or alcohol.
-Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.
+When police officers stop drivers in Barton County MO for driving while intoxicated, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
+There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-If you already did a breathalyzer test, consult an exemplary Barton County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your DUI attorney near Barton County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to determine whether the breathalyzer or other test was performed as according to law and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, consult an experienced Barton County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Barton County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are intoxicated by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Barton County, MO and all over the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are designed to gauge whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Barton County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction